 Tam Coc is often regarded as Ha Long Bay on land, and that’s not an exaggeration.
 After my visit to both, I would say both are equally impressive and fun to spend time in.

 Plenty of hikes to do in Tam Coc, and it’s easy to rent a bicycle to roam around the town.
-Cycling along the paddy fields is my favorite things to do in Tam Coc.
+Cycling along the paddy fields is my favorite thing to do in Tam Coc.

 Golden paddy fields, with limestone karsts as the backdrop, imagine that.
 Pretty cool, huh?